 The lock token stays in Ursula’s realm for the whole game.
 Each time you use Change Form, the lock token moves to either The Palace or Ursula’s Lair.
 It alternates between the two.

-Plan ahead so that you don’t accidentally lock yourself out of a location you want to use!
+Plan ahead so that you don’t lock yourself out of a location you want to use!

 When you play the Trident, King Triton is immediately played at that location.
-He then steals the Trident from you!
+He then takes the Trident from you!
 The Trident attaches to King Triton on the heroes’ side of the board.

 You need to defeat King Triton to get the Trident back to your side of the board.